microsoft/FluidFramework/README.md

 Architectural design principals can be found in the [Fluid documentation](https://praguedocs.azurewebsites.net/architecture/readme.html).

-Developers looking to make deep/advanced Prague changes can find our latest implementations in [Routerlicious](./server/routerlicious).
+Developers looking to make deep/advanced Fluid changes can find our latest implementations in [Routerlicious](./server/routerlicious).

 [Samples/legacy](./samples/experiments/legacy) folder contains a set of legacy prototypes around a collaborative canvas.
 As well as MUIs that load within the browser or within an enlightened host.